leaherb/GoFish/README.md

 As a Data Analyst looking for correlations between any number of datasets in order to narrow my 'global facts' data exploration scope, and perhaps discover questions I had not yet considered, I was looking for a way to simply pile a bunch of CSV files together then programmatically create a Pearson correlation coefficients report on all feature pairs.

+## How to Use GoFish
+1. Download or clone GoFish repository to your machine.
+2. Go to Gapminder.org to download CSV files of interest into the Data directory.
+3. Run GoFish.py

 ## How to Contribute

 Feel free to submit issues and enhancement requests.